Table of Contents

 - Always select from the plant's outer edge to encourage the lettuce to produce additional leaves.

-- I only choose what I'm going to use that day so you can enjoy your lettuce while it's still fresh.
+- I only choose what I will use that day so you can enjoy your lettuce while it's still fresh.

 - After sowing, the leaf lettuce types will grow for around five to six weeks.